TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 To collect this information remotely, we will use [bloodhound-python](https://github.com/dirkjanm/BloodHound.py).

-The only command that we need to execute is the following:
+We only need to run the following command:

 <br />